Bhuvaneshsonujiji/Online_learining_platform/README.md

 ## Environment Variables

-Create a `.env` file in the `backend` folder and add the following variables:
+Create a `.env` file in the `backend` folder with the following variables:

 ```plaintext
 MONGO_DB=mongodb://localhost:27017/lms